 # Rehype & Remark \[Customize the Markdown and HTML pipeline]

-Use `vocs.config.ts` for Markdown behavior.
-You only need `vite.config.ts` when you are changing Vite itself.
+Configure all three through the `markdown` option in `vocs.config.ts` — you only need `vite.config.ts` when you are changing Vite itself.

 ::::steps

-Install the remark or rehype plugins you want to use.
+Install the remark or rehype plugin you want to use.

 :::code-group